General Information

 Catholic schools provide an excellent academic curriculum and a faith-based environment.
 Christ-centered values are emphasized as schools focus on the development of the whole child within the context of a caring community.
 School programs address the spiritual, academic, social, physical and emotional needs of children.

 Thirty-five Catholic elementary schools serve students in grades K-8; four schools serve children in grades K-12.
 Most of these schools also have preschool programs.
-Some preschool programs accept 3-and-4-year old children and some accept 4-year old children for Pre-K programs.
+Many preschool programs accept 3-and-4-year old children and a few accept 4-year old children for Pre-K programs.
 Please see individual schools for information.

 Some Catholic elementary schools offer fee-based bus transportation to students and families.
 Please check with individual Catholic schools about bus service availability.
 All schools will assist parents in establishing and organizing carpools or identifying other families that can assist with transportation.